hda-technical/dancebooks/transcriptions/[1706, en] Raoul-Auger Feuillet - Orchesography or the Art of Dancing.md

 Those which are performed by springing, are done when you spring from one position, and fall in another; and those which are performed by waving, must be done on the ground, by waving the two feet, or each foot separately, either on the toes or heels.

-The shifting of positions by springing, may be known by what follows, videlicet by two positions, one of which has springing on it, and the other none.
+The shifting of positions by springing, may be known by what follows, videlicet by two positions, one of which has springing on it, and the other none[^2].

+[^2]: Tables on pages 29 and 30 were omitted in this transcription

-The position which has springing marks on it, shows from whence the spring is to be made, and that which has no springing marks on it, only denotes in what position to fall, as may be seen by the foregoing tables.
+{31} The position which has springing marks on it, shows from whence the spring is to be made, and that which has no springing marks on it, only denotes in what position to fall, as may be seen by the foregoing tables.

 ### Of Positions that Shift or Change From One Place to Another

 Positions may also change in springing from one place to another, as in springing forwards, backwards, or sideways.
 This is explained by two lines of communication, that go from the position on which the springing marks are placed, to that where there are none: which lines denote the extension of the spring, and of which side it must fall.

-Positions may also change in springing, by two steps being tied together at the heads; which shows, that they must move both at the same time.
+{32} Positions may also change in springing, by two steps being tied together at the heads; which shows, that they must move both at the same time.

 ### Of the Changing of Waving Positions